transcom/mymove-docs/docs/backend/guides/how-to/upgrade-go-version.md

     - `Dockerfile.webhook_client`
     - `Dockerfile.webhook_client_dp3`
     - `Dockerfile.webhook_client_local`
+    - `scripts/gen-assets`
     - `scripts/run-e2e-mtls-test-docker`
     - `scripts/run-e2e-test-docker`
     - `Makefile` (in the `docker_circleci` target)
-    - `.go-version`
-    - `README.md` (there's a path in the nix section that references a go version number)
+- If you use `asdf` to manage your local Go version, you still need to update the nix package in `nix/default.nix` - use the [package search](https://ahobson.github.io/nix-package-search) to find the hash
 - If the major/minor version changed (the first or second number, e.g. 1.x.y to 2.x.y or 1.15.x to 1.16.x):
   - [Example PR](https://github.com/transcom/mymove/pull/4990)
   - Update the following files with the new go version: